 The Personal History Statement and the Statement of Purpose are included in the application.
 In the Prerequisite Course History section of the application, applicants are required to list courses taken to satisfy the prerequisite coursework.

 - Academic Transcripts

 UC Davis requires academic records from each college-level institution you have attended, including transcripts from study abroad programs and community college courses.
 You will be instructed to upload copies of your transcripts after you have submitted your online application.

 Three letters are required to complete the application.
 Letters must be submitted electronically by the recommender via the online application system.

 - Examination Scores

 GRE scores are not required.
 Official TOEFL or IELTS scores are required for applicants from countries whose official language is not English.
 Scores must be less than two years old, submitted electronically through the testing service.UC Davis Institution Code: 4834

 Department Code: 30

-All application materials should be submitted online or electronically.
+All application materials should be submitted online.
 Please do not send paper copies of letters of recommendation, transcripts, statement of purpose, or personal history statement.